Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in Africa, 2002-2013: Discussion

-A key finding of our analysis is that, on average, Chinese aid programs demonstrate a larger positive impact on our machine-learning-derived wealth index than World Bank programs across nearly all comparable sectors (see Figure \ref{fig:ATEs}).
+A finding of this analysis is that, on average, Chinese aid programs demonstrate a larger positive impact on our machine-learning-derived wealth index than World Bank programs across nearly many comparable sectors (see Figure \ref{fig:ATEs}).
 This divergence in effect size can likely be attributed to the differing mechanisms through which each donor’s project portfolio and implementation style influence local economies.
-The literature widely notes that Chinese aid is heavily concentrated in physical infrastructure sectors, such as transportation, energy, and construction \citep{brautigam2009dragon,Dreher2018a}.
+The literature notes that Chinese aid is heavily concentrated in physical infrastructure sectors, such as transportation, energy, and construction \citep{brautigam2009dragon,Dreher2018a}.

 The mechanism for these projects is often direct: construction creates local, albeit often temporary, employment, injecting cash into the community.
 Upon completion, infrastructure such as roads and bridges can reduce transportation costs and better connect communities to larger markets, leading to a more widespread diffusion of economic activity \citep{Bluhm2020}.
 This enhanced connectivity can boost agricultural incomes, create new opportunities for small businesses, and increase labor mobility, all of which generate household income that can then be used to purchase assets and make home improvements, as captured by the International Wealth Index (IWI).
 While this pathway explains the large effects in sectors like ``Transport and Storage,'' our study also finds significant positive effects for Chinese projects in social sectors such as ``Health'' and ``Education'' \citep{woods2008whose}.
 This may be due to China's implementation model, which often bypasses recipient government systems in a ``demand-driven'' process that may result in the faster delivery of tangible goods and services \citep{martuscelli2020economics}.